Sharing Guidelines

 • Postpartum care

-• Well-baby visits for the first three years are shareable if the membership has been part of REDEEM Enhanced for 12 months prior to the delivery date.
+• Well-baby visits for the first three years when the membership has been part of REDEEM Enhanced for 12 months prior to the delivery date.
 Well-baby services are not subject to the AUA.

 Adding Newborns to Membership.
-The baby must be added to the household membership within 30 days of delivery to be considered a member from birth.
+Primary member must add the baby to the household membership within 30 days of delivery to be considered a member from birth.

 Birth Defects and Conditions.
 Any known birth defects or conditions in the baby from a pre-existing maternity are not eligible for sharing.
-If birth defects or conditions are discovered after the mother joins, these will be shareable after the AUA is met.
+If birth defects or conditions are discovered after the mother joins, then—after the membership meets their AUA—any bills are eligible for sharing per the program Guidelines.

 Approved Providers for Delivery.
-To be eligible, delivery must be performed by a Medical Doctor (M.D.), Doctor of Osteopathy (D.O.), or Midwife who is properly licensed, certified, and/or registered in the state of delivery.
+For bills to meet eligibility, a Medical Doctor (M.D.), Doctor of Osteopathy (D.O.), or a Midwife who is properly licensed, certified, or registered in the state of delivery.

 Ectopic Pregnancies